 If you study full-time you are supposed to spend around 40 hours a week on your studies, for example lectures, group work and individual studies.
 Full-time studies during one term equals 30 credits if you pass all courses.

 Half-time means you should spend approximately 20 hours a week on your studies.
-It takes twice as long to complete a course at half-time study pace as it takes to complete the same course at a full-time basis.
-Half-time studies gives you 15 credits per term if you pass all courses.
+It takes twice as long to complete a course at half-time study pace as it takes to complete the same course on a full-time basis.
+Half-time studies gives you 15 credits per semester if you pass all courses.

 Important!
-International students must be admitted to full-time studies, or at least 30 ECTS per term, in order to obtain a residence permit for studies in Sweden by the Swedish Migration Agency (Migrationsverket).
+International students must be admitted to full-time studies, or at least 30 ECTS per semester, in order to obtain a residence permit for studies in Sweden by the Swedish Migration Agency (Migrationsverket).

-Students in degree programmes do not need to be concerned with the credit system, as each programme includes 30 ECTS per term.
+Students in degree programmes do not need to be concerned with the credit system, as each programme includes 30 ECTS per semester.

 In the Swedish study system we have a 3-level grading scale (with a few exceptions at some departments) comprising:

 "U" = Fail

 No overall grade is given for a degree.